huyurt/book-summary/head-first-design-patterns/readme.md

-#### Meet the Decorator Pattern
+#### Decorator Pattern

-We’ve seen that representing beverage and condiments with inheritance has not worked out very well.
+We have seen that representing beverage and condiments with inheritance has not worked out very well.
 We get class explosions and rigid designs, or we add functionality to the base class that isn’t appropriate for some of the subclasses.

 We will start with a beverage and decorate it with the condiments at runtime.
 For example, if the customer wants a Dark Roast with Mocha and Whip, then we will: